Social Impact Summer Scholarship

 Current Swarthmore students are invited to utilize our Social Impact Organizations Map (login required)—which provides information on 300+ organizations at which Swarthmore students have had impactful experiences in the recent past—to research potential host organizations.
 Please note that these organizations operate independently of Swarthmore College and their appearance on this map is not an official endorsement of the organization.

-In addition to supporting students who identify their own internship placements, we also have ongoing partnerships with organizations at which we place students annually.
+In addition to supporting students who identify their own internship placements, the Lang Center cultivates partnerships with organizations that offer placements to Swarthmore students on a regular basis.
 These include:

 - Philadelphia Behavioral Science Initiative (in collaboration with Prof. Bhanot)